madieraRRC/webpack/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-This fork is basically the same as the official but with some minor differences:
+This fork is very much like the official webpack template.
+Here are the key differences:

+* Has `vue-router` for routing.
+* Includes `vuex` for state management.
 * 4-space indentation.
 * Optional comma-dangle when user AirBnb's style guide (it'll warn you instead of erroring out)

-And a not-so-minor difference: `vue-router` is included.

 ## Documentation